-Alexandra Gibbs is a News Assistant for CNBC in London.
+Alexandra Gibbs is a Digital News Assistant for CNBC in London.
 She has been with CNBC since October 2014, as both an intern and freelance writer.
 Alex has previously worked for the BBC, Press Association and regional newspapers.
 She has a BA in English Literature from Swansea University and holds an MA in International Multimedia Journalism from Newcastle University.

 Follow Alexandra on Twitter @AlexGibbsy

 CNBC takes a look back at some of the most memorable quotes from the 2017 World Economic Forum in Davos.

 Some of the most influential leaders will descend upon snowy Davos this week, yet how many of those voicing opinions will be women?

 Choupette is no ordinary four-legged feline... especially with fashion designer Karl Lagerfeld being her owner.

 Playing alongside Ashton Kutcher in “No Strings Attached”, Natalie Portman has revealed that she was paid three times less than him.